mjhea0/sublime-setup-for-python/readme.md

 ### Install Package Control

-To begin taking advantage of the various [packages](https://sublime.wbond.net/) for extending Sublime's functionality, you need to install the Package Control - which needs to be installed manually.
-Once installed, you can use Package Control to install all other packages.
+To begin taking advantage of the various [packages](https://sublime.wbond.net/) for extending Sublime's functionality, you need to install the package manager called **Package Control** - which needs to be installed manually.
+Once installed, you can use Package Control to install/remove/upgrade all other ST3 packages.

-1. To install click **View > Show Console**, and then paste the Python code for Sublime Text 3 found [here](https://sublime.wbond.net/installation).
+1. To install click **View > Show Console**, paste the Python code for Sublime Text 3 found [here](https://sublime.wbond.net/installation#st3), and then reboot ST3.

-2. You can install packages by using keyboard shortcut **cmd+shift+p**.
+2. You can now install packages by using the keyboard shortcut **cmd+shift+P**.
 Start typing **install** until "Package Control: Install Package" appears.
 Press **enter** and search for available packages.

 ### Create a Settings File